ashutosh8701/Elevate-Labs-Day6-Task6/README.md

 - **HDD (₹18,900)**, **Mouse (₹18,734)**, and **Smartphone (₹18,464)** generated the highest revenue.
 - All **100 customers were repeat buyers**, averaging **5 orders each**.

+## 🎯 Objective

+The objective of this project was to analyse monthly sales performance by examining revenue trends and order volumes using SQL aggregation functions, grouping operations, and time-based analysis techniques.

+## 📊 Dataset Used

+- Online Sales Dataset — **500 orders**, 7 fields, 2023–2024

+## 🛠️ Tools Used

+- MySQL Workbench
+- SQL
+- CSV Dataset Import

+## 🔬 Work Performed

+- Imported and structured the online sales dataset in MySQL.
+- Wrote **20 SQL queries** covering date conversion, monthly aggregation, year-on-year comparison, and view creation.
+- Converted text-based order dates into SQL date format using `STR_TO_DATE()`.
+- Extracted month and year information into indexed columns via `ALTER TABLE` and `UPDATE`.
+- Used aggregate functions such as `SUM()` and `COUNT(DISTINCT)`.
+- Performed monthly revenue and order volume analysis.
+- Compared sales performance across **2023 and 2024**.
+- Identified top-performing and low-performing months.
+- Analysed revenue by city, product, and customer.
+- Created SQL views for summarised reporting and analysis.

 ## 📁 Files Included

 - SQL Script File (`.sql`)